kimgoetzke/listem/README.md

 To run the tests:

 1. Install the APK on the device/emulator
-2. Navigate to the `Listem.UITests` project with `cd Listem.UITests`
+2. Navigate to the `UITests` project with `cd Listem.Mobile.UITests`
 3. Run the tests via your IDE or with `dotnet test`

 For building any further tests, consider installing [Appium Inspector](https://github.com/appium/appium-inspector) in